ebi-jdispatcher/jdispatcher-viewers/docs/webcomponents.md

 ### Visual Output

 Visual Output can be used directly as HTML elements as shown in the example below.
 The visualisation can be customised to some extent.
-TODO

 ```html
 <!DOCTYPE html>